 - Generous benefits - we offer 100% employer paid health, dental, vision, 401k, and generous paid time off.

 Unfortunately, because some of our work is for the U.S. government we are only hiring U.S. Citizens living in the U.S. at the moment.
 We hate that this excludes lots of great people, but that's the nature of our work.
 If that changes, we will update this page.

 Help build a Linux desktop secure virtualization product that will be deployed to tens of thousands of users.
-This is a unique opportunity to build a desktop-focused Linux product with a great tech stack: KVM, libvirt, rust, rpm-ostree.
-We are a small team of very experienced Linux developers looking to add another developer that will work on both development and test automation, including test as part of continuos integration.
-Automating the testing of this particular product is going to be challenging, so this should have some fun technical challenges beyond the normal test automation.
+This is a unique oppurtunity to build a desktop-focused Linux product with a great tech stack: KVM, libvirt, rust, rpm-ostree.
+We are a small team of very experienced Linux developers looking to add another experienced developer.
 Experience we are looking for:

 - Linux - in-depth understanding and experience with Linux development, packaging, and how distributions are built.
 Sort of "full-stack" Linux development.
 This project will both write all of the application code, but also package that into an installable RHEL-based distribution and provide updates.
 So it's crucial that you be able to contribute to all aspects of that process.
 Your experience doesn't have to be with Red Hat based distros, though that would be great.

 - Software Development - this is ultimately a software development role, so you need to be a strong developer.
 Most of the new code will be in Rust, so experience with Rust is welcome, but experience with other compiled, statically typed languages is fine.
 Much of the development will be "systems programming", so knowledge and experience with low-level operating system details is helpful.
 But there is also going to be user interface development, scripting, and other bits to bring the whole system together, so a breadth of experience is welcome.